• Skip to primary navigation

 Jill Colonna

-French family comfort food recipe in one dish.
-Pre-roasted butternut squash or pumpkin, leeks, ready prepared chestnuts, a subtle warming sprinkle of smoked paprika - all topped with toasted walnuts and bubbling melted cheese.
+French family comfort food recipe for Autumn or Winter.
+Roasted butternut squash or pumpkin, leeks, ready prepared chestnuts, a subtle warming sprinkle of smoked paprika - all topped with toasted walnuts and bubbling melted cheese.

 4.80 from 5 votes